wagtail/wagtail-vector-index/docs/architecture.md

 3. Generating embeddings for each chunk
 4. Returning one or more `Document` objects containing the embedding and some metadata about the original object

 To go from a `Document` back to an object we have to rely on the `Document` `metadata`.
-This could be something like an `id` or `UUID` which will enable us to retrieve the original object from a database/filesystem, or it could be more complex metadata allowing us to reconstruct the object.
+This could be something like a primary key or UUID which will enable us to retrieve the original object from a database/filesystem, or it could be more complex metadata allowing us to reconstruct the object.

 ## Model-specific implementations - `index/models.py`